 The City currently has one monument sign placed in the median along SH 78 entering into the southern boundary of the City.
 Enhancements should be considered to increase the presence into that of a primary gateway, including landscaping and possibly public art.
 Another primary gateway would be appropriate along SH 78 at the northern entry into the City, with secondary gateways along corridors that connect to neighboring communities such as FM 544 and Woodbridge Parkway.

-Additionally, City-branded banners attached to streetlight posts may be appropriate in areas with pedestrian traffic.
+Additionally, City-branded banners attached to streetlight posts are appropriate in areas with pedestrian traffic.
+The City currently has branded banners in some locations; however, expanding the signage to additional locations with City or area-specific branding may be appropriate.
 Encourage local businesses to sponsor the banners with the business name added to the banner to offset the cost.